Diagnosis of Melanoma

 - Chest x-rays

 - PET scan —A radioactive substance is injected into your bloodstream and tracked by a scanning machine.
-Cancerous areas absorb more of the radioactive substance than normal tissue and show up as “hot spots.”
+Cancerous areas absorb more of the radioactive substance than normal tissue and show up as hot spots in advanced stages of cancer.

 - CT scan —Similar to x-rays, it takes clearer pictures and multiple views inside the body.
 CT scans can image organs and blood vessels.
 In some cases, you may have a contrast dye injected into your bloodstream.